kornatskyi/bignum/README.md

 ### Objectives of the project

-Main goal of this library is to explore and understand how does arbitrary precision arithmetic work.
+Main objective of creating this library is to explore and understand how does arbitrary precision arithmetic works.
-It's not most efficient solution, and you will most likely find better solution for practical reasons.
-This project more for people who is learning C++ and got interesting in arbitrary precision arithmetic.
+Don't use this soulution for any production need, only for educational purposes.
-If you have any question, willing to collaborate or just to discus some parts of a code, feel free to reach out to me. bohdan.kornatskyi@gmail.com
+If you have any question, willing to collaborate or just to discus some parts of the project, feel free to reach out to me. bohdan.kornatskyi@gmail.com

 ### How to use

-For testing the project

 #### Ubuntu